 Radio signals travel at the speed of light.
 That’s what makes landing something as delicate and complex as a Mars rover so frighteningly difficult.
 Once it’s that far away, it’s on its own.
 There isn’t time, as it hurtles towards the alien planetary surface at an initial velocity of 12,100 miles per hour, to phone home for instructions, which would take more than 22 minutes to arrive.
 The whole thing has to be pre-programmed, and the nervous folks at the Jet Propulsion Laboratory in Pasadena can do nothing except watch the clock, and receive reports of the progress of the lander through the seven agonizing minutes of the process, knowing that everything they’re seeing already happened eleven minutes ago, and for all they know their baby has already thundered in like a multi-billion dollar meteor to form just another sad little crater on the Martian surface.
 With this mission such a grim fate was almost as likely as not, since the landing sequence for a heavy, car-sized machine like Perseverance is extremely complicated, and goes like this:

-I suppose the video makes obvious what a feat of technology and engineering it is to stick the landing of such a large and sophisticated vehicle, but it’s perhaps an even bigger deal than it seems, given how difficult it is just to get a spacecraft to intercept the Red Planet and insert itself into a stable orbit, before it even attempts anything crazy like dropping a virtual Toyota down to the planet below.
+I suppose the video makes obvious what a feat of technology and engineering it is to stick the landing of such a large and sophisticated vehicle, but it’s perhaps an even bigger deal than it seems, given how difficult it is just to get a spacecraft to intercept the Red Planet and insert itself into a stable orbit, let alone attempt anything crazy like dropping a virtual Toyota down to the planet below.
 Only about 40% of all the missions launched by all the world’s space agencies since the beginning of the 1960s, most of them mere orbital probes, have succeeded, and only America has managed to land a functioning machine, a feat accomplished multiple times in a remarkable string of successes that began with the two Viking landers of the late 1970s.
 Those were immobile, but took soil samples, conducted various experiments, and snapped amazing colour photographs of the surrounding landscape that made Mars look almost as hospitable as, say, The Mojave Desert:

 Then came the little Sojourner rover in 1997, the first wheeled vehicle to ever roam another planet, which weighed just 25 pounds, and travelled only a hundred yards over about three months before becoming inoperative.
 This set the stage for the much more capable pair of rovers named Spirit and Opportunity, which landed in 2004.
 Designed to last only 90 days, the plucky little machines instead worked doggedly for years, and wandered for miles across the Martian surface.
 Spirit went first, in 2010, while Opportunity soldiered on, mile after mile, until finally sending its last message in June of 2018, by which time the immensely more ambitious Curiosity, upon which Perseverance is based, had been on the surface with it for six years, having landed in 2012.
 Curiosity is still going strong, though it’s now a little bit beat up, suffering wheel damage and other wear and tear as it goes about its business.

 The goal of all these missions is to find signs of life, either traces of what used to be there long ago, or real live organisms that might yet survive on what is now a very inhospitable planet, but was once lush with oceans, just like those here on Earth.
 Between three and four billion years ago, our solar system hosted two blue planets, and Mars, which is smaller, and thus cooled down first, might have developed living things long before Earth did.
 Proving that might demonstrate once and for all that the appearance of life on our planet was not a freak event unlikely to have occurred anywhere else among the stars, unless – and this is truly mind-boggling – we discover that the spontaneous appearance of animate matter may still have been a fluke, just one that occurred there instead of here.
 It’s entirely possible that living things from Mars could have made the trip between planets, embedded within rocks blown off the Martian surface by violent impacts, the traces of which are readily discernible all over the Red Planet.
 That little bits of another world might literally get blasted across the void and make it all the way to the surface of our planet may sound unlikely, but actually we know that it’s happened repeatedly – hundreds of pieces of Mars have been found scattered around the globe, particularly in barren places like Antartica, where they’re easier to find – and we now know that microbes are capable of surviving the rigours of space flight.
 They could well have developed first on Mars and then hitched a ride to Earth.
 Should we find living creatures hiding beneath the Martian surface, and they’re made of the same DNA sequences common to all terrestrial life, then, well, we’re probably all Martians, and the existence of life may still be a fluke, which migrated here from what might logically still be the only other place in the entire Universe that living things ever called home.
-Should that be be the finding, it’ll be up to the astronomers, studying the many planets we’ve been able to discern orbiting other stars, to settle the matter.
+Should that be the finding, it’ll be up to the astronomers, studying the many planets we’ve been able to discern orbiting other stars, to settle the matter.
 Or maybe other missions will one day find distinctive life forms elsewhere in the Solar System, perhaps on a moon circling Jupiter, or Saturn.

 Maybe – just maybe – life landed both here and on Mars from somewhere else.